Lauren Conrad's Adorable New Photo of Baby Liam Will Melt Your Heart

 Lauren Conrad is just one of the many former stars of The Hills who has recently gave birth to a baby—and we can't get enough of her little bundle of love.

-On January 13, the reality star-turned-designer hopped on her Instagram Stories and shared an adorable baby photo of her six-month-old son Liam Tell getting his stretch on.
+On January 13, the reality star-turned-designer hopped on her Instagram Stories and shared an adorable baby photo of her six-month-old son Liam Tell getting his stretch on (as well as his cute on!).

+Lucky for us she shared the magical little moment with the world!

-On July 5, Lauren and husband William Tell shared that the duo had welcomed a son.
+On July 5, Lauren and husband William Tell announced that the duo had welcomed a son.

 "He's here!" the designer star shared on Instagram.
 "We're so excited to welcome Liam James Tell into the world!"